-Because of Jesus’ choice in the Garden, the will of God can be release in our life, the life of our children, the church and the world in which we live.
+Because of Jesus’ choice in the Garden, the will of God can be released in our life, the lives of our children, the church and the world in which we live.
 We can confidently pray,

 Matthew 6:10 – “Thy kingdom come, Thy will be done in earth (in earthen vessels and situations), as it is in heaven.”

 Ephesians 1:10-11 – “That in the dispensation of the fullness of times He might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in Him:

 In Whom also we have obtained an inheritance, being predestined according to the purpose of Him who works all things after the counsel of His own will.”